fonoster/routr/mods/connect/CONNECT.md

   => doProcess(message) and return updated request/response
 ```

 The Processor will use a `Username/Pass` scheme to authenticate Agents and Peers.
-In the other hand, a `Username/Pass` and/or `IP Access List` for inbound calls (Ingress Routing) comming from a Trunk.
+On the other hand, a `Username/Pass` and/or `IP Access List` for inbound calls (Ingress Routing) coming from a Trunk.

-Its also a requiement for the Processor to authorized requests.
-The autorization may be done by a traditional AAA service such as a Diameter or Radius server or by a custom authorization service.
+It's also a requirement for the Processor to authorize requests.
+The authorization may be done by a traditional AAA service such as a Diameter or Radius server or by a custom authorization service.

 Authorized actions include: